Why Highly Successful People are Prone to Depression

 Executives, business owners, and those in the public eye such as celebrities and athletes always face a perceived pressure to perform.
 There’s also the perception — and sometimes reality — of constant competition and failure doesn’t seem to be an option.
 Grueling hours, constant criticism from others, including strangers, and a loss of the identity you once possessed can open the door to mental health conditions such as depression.

 Even though some athletes, celebrities, and executives seem to possess superhuman power, they’re as vulnerable as the rest of us when it comes to genetics, childhood loss, and medical conditions.
 Their depression may stem from a family history of mental health issues, the early death of a parent, or an undiagnosed thyroid imbalance.
-When a famous person such as Michael Phelps admits to suffering from depression, it shouldn’t be — and usually can’t be — up to the public to figure out the reasons why.
+When a famous person such as Michael Phelps admits to suffering from depression, it highlights the importance of admitting personal struggles as a crucial step toward understanding and recovery.
+It shouldn’t be — and usually can’t be — up to the public to figure out the reasons why.

 Suicide is not the only outcome of Depression